top of page

 The noun 'infatuation' shares its etymological roots with the adjective 'infatuated.'
 It is derived from the Latin word 'infatuatio,' which is formed from 'infatuare,' combining 'in' (meaning 'in') and 'fatuus' (meaning 'foolish' or 'silly').
 Therefore, the etymology of 'infatuation' essentially means 'the state of being made foolish' or 'acting like a fool in one's feelings.'
 Originally, it described an intense but often irrational passion or attraction towards someone or something, often with a temporary and short-lived nature, to the point of appearing foolish or lacking clear judgment.
 Over time, the term has continued to signify an intense but often fleeting infatuation or passion for someone or something, as it is commonly understood in modern language.

-Find the meaning of infatuation
+Quiz: Find the meaning of the noun infatuation:

 Try Again!